 - 4.7 The project scope lists: - Details of delethalisation solution as per previous works; - Works to be coordinated with other maintenance requirements; - Works will require the withdrawal of runway; - Costs based on recent delethalisation works under Overlay project; - No new electrical fittings required; - Night-time working will be required; and - Works to be carried out in discrete portions to minimise operational disruption.

 4.8 Feasibility designs completed.

-Table 4.2: Southern Runway Delethalisation Programme - Key project metrics

-Table 4.3: Southern Runway Delethalisation Programme - Specifications review
+Table 4.2: Southern Runway Delethalisation Programme - Key project metrics Table 4.2.
+Southern Kullwa y Delethalisation Programme - · key project metrics